 Also, do not let the seller see how much you want the property.
 If you appear desperate or overly enthusiastic, the seller then has a stronger bargaining position.
 When meeting with the seller or listing agent, keep your emotions in check.

 Establish a Timeline, find out if the seller needs to have the sale closed sooner rather than later.
 If the seller is feeling pressured to sell, use that to your advantage in negotiating.
 Even if you, the buyer, are the one with the deadline for purchasing a home, don't let yourself be rushed into making concessions or a purchase you may regret later.

 Types of Mortgages

 Fortunately for buyers, there are a variety of mortgages to choose from.
 It is in your best interest to investigate each of them to determine which is the best for your situation.
-You probably won't qualify for all of them.
+You might not qualify for all of them.
 In fact, you may only qualify for one.
 But if you do qualify for more than one, you may save yourself money (and worry) in the long run if you do your homework before signing on the dotted line.